mobilabsolutions/stash-sdk-ios/README.md

 ### Registering a PayPal account

-Currently, only Braintree PSP allows registering a PayPal account so be sure you register it with the SDK.
-To get a tokenization key needed for Braintree PSP module initialization please follow this [link](https://developers.braintreepayments.com/guides/authorization/tokenization-key/ios/v4#obtaining-a-tokenization-key)
+Currently, only Braintree PSP allows registering a PayPal account.

 #### Setup for app switch